 The Company has significant insurance contract liabilities representing the majority of its total liabilities.
 Application of different assumptions may result in different measurement of the insurance contract liabilities.
 There is insurance risk from the uncertainty of product performance due to differences between the actual experience and expected experience.
-The Company also uses various actuarial models to determine insurance contract liabilities some of which involve high levels of complexity.
+The Company uses various actuarial models to determine insurance contract liabilities, some of which involve high levels of complexity.

-While there are many assumptions which management makes, the assumptions with the greatest uncertainty are those related to lapse and other policyholder behaviour.
-These assumptions required subjective and complex auditor judgment in certain circumstances where (i) there is limited Company and industry experience data, (ii) the historical experience may not be a good indicator of the future, and (iii) the lapse and other policyholder behaviour may be irrational.
-Auditing of certain actuarial models and lapse and other policyholder behaviour required a high degree of auditor judgment and an increased extent of audit effort, including the need for the integral involvement of actuarial specialists.
+While there are many assumptions which management makes, the assumptions with the greatest uncertainty are those related to mortality, including the impact, if any, of the COVID-19 pandemic, and lapse and other policyholder behaviour ("policyholder behaviour").
+These assumptions required subjective and complex auditor judgment in certain circumstances, including where (i) there is limited Company and industry experience data, (ii) the historical experience may not be a good indicator of the future, and (iii) the policyholder behaviour may be irrational.
+Auditing of certain actuarial models and mortality and policyholder behaviour assumptions required a high degree of auditor judgment and an increased extent of audit effort, including the need for the integral involvement of actuarial specialists.